 Add your Google Account

 Your Google Account lets you automatically sync photos, messages, email, and data with other devices that you sign in to with your Google Account.

 - Download apps, books, movies, and shows via Google Play

 - Set up other Google apps and services like Gmail and Google Pay

 Tip: You can add multiple Google Accounts to your device.

 Create a screen lock

 You can set up a screen lock to help secure your Android phone.
 Learn how to create a screen lock.

 Tip: Some devices have a biometric screen lock option.
 Check with your phone manufacturer for more info.

-Some phone manufacturers and operators offer specific apps and services to users who are signed in to their operator account.
-For more info, get help from your mobile operator.
+Some phone manufacturers and carriers offer specific apps and services to users who are signed in to their carrier account.
+For more info, get help from your mobile carrier.